AG2048/Birthday-Meet/README.md

 This page also includes two buttons to direct users to [Send](#Send) and [Sent](#Sent).

+If the user has not received any message, it will display a different message.

 ##### Send:
 `ref="/send"` after log in `send.html`

 This page allows user to select one of user's friends to send a message.

+If the user has not sent any message, it will display a different message.

 ##### Sent:
 `ref="/sent"` after log in `sent.html`